ProjectIgnis/CardScripts/MODERNIZING.md

 end
 ```

-## Use bitwise operations for values that are meant to be used as bitfields
+## Use bitwise operations for values that are meant to be used as bitsets

-Constants like location, timing, resets, etc. should be binary or'd (op `|`) instead of just summed (op `+`), because you shouldn't rely on sum carry to set the correct bit in a value.
+Constants like location, types, attributes, resets, etc. should be combined with bitwise OR (`|`) instead of addition (`+`).
+This avoids potential errors from mistakenly adding two values with shared bits.
+It also better communicates that the bits are what's relevant to the computation, rather than the resulting numerical value.

+In the same vein, bitwise AND with bitwise NOT (`&~`) should be used instead of subtraction (`-`), and bit-shifting to the left (`1<<n`) is preferred over raising 2 to a power (`2^n`).

 ## Remove the `IsRelateToEffect` check from cards that need to remain face-up to resolve their effects